octopress/feeds/README.md

 {% include feeds:article-feed.xml lang='de' %}
 ```

-To add a link posts feed, add a file to `/de/feed/links/index.xml` containing the following:
+To add a link-posts feed, add a file to `/de/feed/links/index.xml` containing the following:

 ```
 ---